 Plain-text emails are essentially emails that are annulled of any formatting and are readable as just text.
 When you compose a plain-text email you can’t bold text, you can’t underline certain words and you can’t even change colours or font sizes.
-A plain-text is the plain Jane of email marketing, I guess the clue’s in the name really.
+A plain-text is the plain Jane of email marketing.
+I guess the clue’s in the name really.

-HTML (which stands for Hyper Text Markup Language) is the way webpages (like the one you’re reading now) are encoded to be able to display bold, italics and colour.
-While they can indeed be used to create lovely looking branded sends, they’re not much use if the email client you’re sending to and/or device that is receiving your email can’t read or display it properly.
+HTML (which stands for Hyper Text Markup Language) is the way webpages are encoded to be able to display bold, italics and colour.
+While they can indeed be used to create lovely looking branded sends, they’re not much use if the email client you’re sending or the device receiving your email can’t display it properly.
 Visually there’s no contest, the HTML wins every time!
 So is there a place for plain texts?

-…and here’s the plain text version:
+Yes, and here’s the case for plain text email!

-- Whereas HTMLs can display differently from client to client, with plain-texts you know that your recipients will see exactly what you see.
+- Whereas HTMLs can display differently from client to client, with plain-texts you know your recipients will see exactly what you see.